 Shotzzy is another of the younger prodigies in the game.
-He is 19 years old and is already a world champion, a title he won during 2020.
+He is 19 years old and is already a world champion, a title he won in 2020.
 So far he has accumulated $575,000 thanks to the tournaments he has participated in.
 In the 2020 Season, he also won MVP.
 That’s a clear indicator that this player is something special even outside of his team.
-Like Simp he’s also picked up some Rookie of the Year awards.
+Like Simp, he’s also picked up some Rookie of the Year awards.

 He is part of the Dallas Empire and plays in the frontline position.
-We have seen him using assault rifles and SMGs, his favorites being the M4 and MP5 that accompany his elite aggressive style.
+We have seen him using assault rifles and SMGs, his favourites being the M4 and MP5 that accompany his elite aggressive style.

 6. McArthur “Cellium” Jovel

 Cellium is one of the most important players in the League today.
 He is 20 years old and, although he is not a CoD world champion yet, he has managed to win $338,000 throughout his career.

 He is part of the Atlanta FaZe frontline action and usually goes for assault rifles such as the classic M4A1.
 As for his gaming style, Cellium runs with caution, rarely launching himself to act in the middle of a match, and focuses more on killing the other team than the missions.
 He has recently stepped up to FaZe’s full team.
 Working with Arcitys and Simp, he’s part of a particularly strong squad in the 2021 Season.